The Secret Weapon to Transforming Your Sales Functionby Chris Walter

 Typically, an organization’s sales function has been developed over time with improvements only made in an ad hoc fashion.
 It’s unusual for organizations to step back and question the design of their sales function in an objective, multi-faceted way.
 And when assessments do occur in a holistic fashion, it’s usually after a senior leadership change.
 But even with a great assessment and sales function redesign, implementation can be disruptive and very difficult—often failing.
 Never fear!
 There’s a secret weapon when it comes to transforming your sales function.

 Sales Function Transformation Needed

-A few years ago, I had an opportunity to work with the new president of a high-tech company.
-The first few things that stood out to him was the very high cost of sales, declining margins, and slow revenue growth.
+True story.
+I had an opportunity to work with the new president of a high-tech company.
+The first few things that stood out to him were the very high cost of sales, declining margins, and slow revenue growth.
 He saw that 80% of their account base had little interaction with them.
 So, he turned his attention to the sales team, which was 100% outside sales.
 Because he was not emotionally attached to the original design, it was easy for him to conclude that he needed account segmentation, to cut back on outside sellers, and to build an inside sales function.
 At a minimum, the return on that redesign would be better account penetration and increased revenue.